EnHackathon/EnHackathon.github.io/_posts/2019-11-12-BenjaminEdwards.md

 # Conclusion

 I thoroughly enjoyed my second day of Python Development and I feel like I am quickly coming to grips with the process.
 I am also very happy with what I achieved, setting up my second pull request and ramping up on whatever is happening with sub-interpreters.
-Next time I will continue to work on my review markups for the pull request and help Lewis out with sub-interpeters if he needs it.
+Next time I will continue to work on my review markups for the pull request and help Lewis out with sub-interpreters if he needs it.